SSWConsulting/SSW.Rules.Content/rules/do-you-use-icons-not-to-surprise-users-aka-use-the-correct-image-for-files/rule.md

 <!--endintro-->

 ::: todo
-1. Implement the icons to SSW Rules ([Issue #596](https://github.com/SSWConsulting/SSW.Rules.Content/issues/596))
+1. Implement the icons to SSW Rules
 2. Add examples to [Example Rule + Markdown Cheatsheet](https://www.ssw.com.au/rules/rule)
-3. Improve the image examples in this rule
+3. Improve the examples in this rule
 :::

 Don't surprise users!
 For the following file/link types, use icons: